-1. An attorney or party making a remote appearance must join through the Zoom web-based application approximately five (5) minutes prior to the scheduled hearing time by following the instructions on the Court's website: https://www.napa.courts.ca.gov/general-information/remote- appearance/courtroom-remote-appearances.
-The party will be placed in a virtual "waiting room" until permitted entrance to the hearing by the Court Clerk.
+1. An attorney or party making a telephonic appearance must call the court's designated toll-free teleconference line approximately five (5) minutes prior to the scheduled hearing time and check in with the clerk.
 An attorney or party calling after the check-in period shall be considered late for the hearing and shall be treated by the court in the same manner as if the attorney or party had personally appeared late for the hearing.

-2. An attorney or party appearing remotely shall participate in the appearance with the same degree of courtesy and courtroom etiquette as is required for a personal appearance.
-A person appearing remotely is encouraged to mute their microphone and disable their video feed until their matter is called.
-However, all persons appearing remotely must be able to hear the proceedings at all times as the court's policy does not anticipate the court and other parties waiting for an attorney or party to rejoin.
+2. An attorney or party appearing telephonically shall participate in the appearance with the same degree of courtesy and courtroom etiquette as is required for a personal appearance.
+A person appearing by telephone must not use the "hold" button, as it is not within the policy of the court to wait for an attorney or party to rejoin the line.

-(Effective 7/1/02; revised 7/1/03; revised 7/1/06; revised 1/1/07; revised 7/1/08; renumbered 1/1/11; revised 7/1/14; revised 1/1/23)
+(Effective 7/1/02; revised 7/1/03; revised 7/1/06; revised 1/1/07; revised 7/1/08; renumbered 1/1/11; revised 7/1/14)